onsi/cocktail/README.md

 To be clear: let's say **X** mixes in **A** and **B**.
 Say **X** implements a method `foo` that returns `bar`, **A** implements `foo` but returns nothing (i.e. `undefined` is implicitly returned) and **B** implements `baz`.
 Then instances of **X** will return `baz` -- the last non-`undefined` return value from `foo`'s **X** &rarr; **A** &rarr; **B** collision chain.

-## And how about that events hash?
+## And how about hashes?

-The events hash is special-cased by Cocktail.
-Mixins can define new events hashes.
-The set of event hashes (original implementation + each mixin) are merged together.
+When both a mixin and the class define a hash Cocktail will merge the hashes together.
+In the case of a key collision, keys and values defined in the hash on the class take precedence followed the hash on the first mixin, thn the second mixin, etc...

-Note that key-collisions are still possible.
-If two mixins add a `click` handler to the events hash (`{'click': ... }`) then the last mixin in the mixins list's event handler will win.
+Note that this includes the events hash.
+As a result mixins are allowed to add new event listeners.

 ## And what about subclasses?